ozwillo/ozwillo-doc/_includes/4-user-authentication.md

 > **OAuth 2.0 Client** application requiring End-User Authentication and Claims from an OpenID Provider.

-You may refer to the previous [Authentication in brief](#ref-1-5-2) and [scopes](#ref-1-5-3) paragraphs for a remainder, but the outcome of a successful authentication is the creation of an `access_token` that links three resources (during a limited period of time):
+You may refer to the previous [Authentication in brief](#ref-1-5-2) and [scopes](#ref-1-5-3) paragraphs for a reminder, but the outcome of a successful authentication is the creation of an `access_token` that links three resources (during a limited period of time):

 - a user
 - an application instance identified by a `client_id`